 Balancing Deschooling with Florida Homeschool Requirements

-While deschooling is a relaxed phase, you’ll still need to comply with state homeschool laws.
+While deschooling is a relaxed phase, you’ll still need to follow state homeschool laws.
 In Florida, you’re expected to:

 For a complete overview of what’s required, check out our in-depth guide: